NASA-PDS/doi-ui/README.md

 From the github release page https://github.com/NASA-PDS/pds-doi-ui/releases/

-Select the latest version and dowload the zip file in assets `pds-doi-ui.zip`
+Select the latest version and download the zip file in assets `pds-doi-ui.zip`

 Unzip and start a standalone server